apollo434/DPDK/dpdk_draft.md

 ***
 **Note**

 Per queue RX interrupt event is only allowed in VFIO which supports multiple MSI-X vector.
 In UIO, the RX interrupt together with other interrupt causes shares the same vector.
-In this case, when RX interrupt and LSC(link status change) interrupt are both enabled(intr_conf.lsc == 1 && intr_conf.rxq == 1), only the former is capable.
+In this case, when RX interrupt and LSC(link status change) interrupt are both enabled**(intr_conf.lsc == 1 && intr_conf.rxq == 1)**, only the former is capable.
 ***
-The RX interrupt are controlled/enabled/disabled by ethdev APIs - ‘rte_eth_dev_rx_intr_*’.
+The RX interrupt are controlled/enabled/disabled by ethdev APIs - **‘rte_eth_dev_rx_intr_*’**.
 They return failure if the PMD hasn’t support them yet.
-The intr_conf.rxq flag is used to turn on the capability of RX interrupt per device.
+The **intr_conf.rxq** flag is used to turn on the capability of RX interrupt per device.

+#### Device Removal Event

+This event is triggered by a device being removed at a bus level.
+Its underlying resources may have been made unavailable (i.e. PCI mappings unmapped).
+The PMD must make sure that on such occurrence, the application can still safely use its callbacks.

+This event can be subscribed to in the same way one would subscribe to a link status change event.
+The execution context is thus the same, i.e. it is the dedicated interrupt host thread.

+Considering this, it is likely that an application would want to close a device having emitted a Device Removal Event.
+In such case, calling **rte_eth_dev_close()** can trigger it to unregister its own Device Removal Event callback.
+Care must be taken not to close the device from the interrupt handler context.
+It is necessary to reschedule such closing operation.

+#### Blacklisting

+The EAL PCI device blacklist functionality can be used to mark certain NIC ports as blacklisted, so **they are ignored by the DPDK.** The ports to be blacklisted are identified using the PCIe* description **(Domain:Bus:Device.Function).**